donBarbos/telephoto-autoupdater/README.md

 ## ℹ️ Description

 **_Application allows you to set an profile photo by getting it from a local path or from the generator site_**
+_You can deployment platform like Heroku or single-board like Raspberry Pi for run the app._

 <details>
 <summary><em>example list of picture generators</em></summary>